Stripstone/jubly-reader/docs/09_ARCHITECTURAL_GUARDRAILS_AND_SCAFFOLD_DISCIPLINE.md

 If two layers appear to own the same truth, treat that as a defect or logged temporary bridge.

+The same discipline applies to user-visible surfaces that settle after hydration.
+If one surface element is expected to render one piece of truth, avoid multiple functions competing to write or toggle that same element unless the handoff is explicit and bounded.

 ### 2. The scaffold is an authority surface
 Current scaffold shape is part of the implementation contract.